OlgaCarvalho/first_personal_website/pages/about.md

 ## Some trivia about me:
-* ⚔️ I love fiction.
-Give me any book, movie or tv series with dragons and epic quests and I am forever happy.
+* ⚔️ I love fantasy!
+Give me any book with dragons and epic quests and I am forever content.
 * 🥘 I do a mean veggie loaded nachos.
 * 📝 I am learning French.
 (If you are French, want to learn Portuguese and can speak English, let's practice together!)